seanofw/smile/README.md

     * [C Header Overview](smilelib/include)

 (_Note: This C implementation is currently incomplete but growing, and it will eventually become the official implementation.
-It is **not** usable in its current form (yet).
-If you want the much-more-complete and fairly-usable (but slow) C# implementation, you'll need to look elsewhere, as it's not hosted here._)
+It is **minimally** usable in its current form.
+If you want the more-complete (but slow) C# implementation, you'll need to look elsewhere, as it's not hosted here._)

 -------------